Discovery Institute: Homelessness

+"slow-rolling explosion of homelessness, crime, and addiction" in Seattle.

-Caitlin Bassett of the Discovery Institute has contributed opinion articles that criticize governmental response to homelessness as wasteful and counterproductive to the goal of ending homelessness.
-The Discovery Institute opposes the Housing First approach, preferring to prioritize treating homeless people for mental illness or drug addiction.
+Caitlin Bassett, a policy analyst for the Discovery Institute has contributed opinion articles that criticize governmental response to homelessness as wasteful and counterproductive to the goal of ending homelessness.

 2020 United States presidential election

 Scott S. Powell, a senior fellow of the Institute, has promoted the false claim that the 2020 United States presidential election was stolen.

 Climate change

 The Discovery Institute website has posted articles denying the scientific consensus on climate change.